 The net result is that contributions into pension funds will have to increase to cover the additional shortfall created by the financial market losses.
 And those could come from school districts and/or teachers.

-3. Were teacher pension funds prepared for this pandemic related financial crisis?
+3. Were teacher pension funds prepared for the Covid-19-related financial crisis?

 Most teacher pension funds entered 2020 in a fragile state, exposed to high risks created by overly optimistic investment return assumptions.
 This meant that states did not save as much as they should have over the past decade when the economy was strong, because they thought they were going to have unrealistic investment returns.
 Plus, many teacher pension funds reduced the amount of relatively safe bond investments they held in their portfolios to try and get bigger returns from alternative investments.